-NSF has long supported transformative research in AI and ML.
-The resulting innovations offer new levels of economic opportunity and growth, safety and security, and health and wellness.
-At the same time, broad acceptance of large-scale deployments of AI systems relies critically on their trustworthiness which, in turn, depends upon the collective ability to ensure, assess, and ultimately demonstrate the fairness, transparency, explainability, and accountability of such systems.
-Importantly, the beneficial effects of AI systems should be broadly available across all segments of society.
+NSF has long supported transformative research in artificial intelligence (AI) and machine learning (ML).
+The resulting innovations offer new levels of economic opportunity and growth, safety and security, and health and wellness, intended to be shared across all segments of society.
+Broad acceptance and adoption of large-scale deployments of AI systems relies critically on their trustworthiness which, in turn, depends, on the ability to assess and demonstrate the fairness (including broad accessibility and utility), transparency, explainability, and accountability of such systems.
+For example, the behavior of algorithms for face recognition, speech, and language, especially when integrated into decision support systems applied across different segments of society, would benefit from new foundational research in fairness of AI systems.

 In 2017, the National Academies of Science, Engineering, and Medicine and the Royal Society convened a forum and authored a report on The Frontiers of Machine Learning.
-The report identifies the trust, transparency, interpretability, and fairness of algorithmic decision making as some of the most significant societal challenges in designing, evaluating, and deploying Al systems.
-Furthermore, in 2018, the Computing Community Consortium led The Frontiers of Fairness in Machine Learning workshop, exploring the definitions of fairness and causes of unfairness, and identifying the theoretical research agenda aimed at providing a scientific foundation for understanding algorithmic bias.
+The report identifies trust, transparency, interpretability, and fairness of algorithmic decision making as some of the most significant societal challenges in designing, evaluating, and deploying Al systems.
+In 2018, the Computing Community Consortium led The Frontiers of Fairness in Machine Learning workshop, exploring the definitions of fairness and causes of unfairness, and identifying the theoretical research agenda aimed at providing a scientific foundation for understanding algorithmic bias.
+In addition, The National Artificial Intelligence Research and Development Strategic Plan: 2019 Update identifies eight strategies for Al research and development, including Strategy 3: Understand and Address the Ethical, Legal, and Societal Implications, which spans efforts aimed at improving fairness, transparency, and accountability (by design), and building ethical Al systems.
+This solicitation aligns with that strategy.

 NSF and Amazon are partnering to jointly support computational research focused on fairness in AI, with the goal of contributing to trustworthy AI systems that are readily accepted and deployed to tackle grand challenges facing society.
-Specific topics of interest include, but are not limited to transparency, explainability, accountability, potential adverse biases and effects, mitigation strategies, validation of fairness, and considerations of inclusivity.
+Specific topics of interest include, but are not limited to transparency, explainability, accountability, inclusivity, potential adverse biases (including social biases) and effects, mitigation strategies, algorithmic advances, fairness objectives, validation of fairness, participatory design, and advances in broad accessibility and utility.
 Funded projects will enable broadened acceptance of AI systems, helping the U.S. to further capitalize on the potential of AI technologies.
 Although Amazon provides partial funding for this program, it will not play a role in the selection of proposals for awards.